 Rolling over a 401(k) plan into a traditional or Roth IRA is a fairly common practice.
 You’ll often do this when you’ve left your former employer and want to keep your retirement savings all in one place.
 But you may also be looking to diversify your retirement savings with assets that aren’t as closely tied to the economy.
-If that’s the case, you might considering executing a 401(k) to gold IRA rollover.
+If that’s the case, you might consider executing a 401(k) to gold IRA rollover.
+A financial advisor can help you create a retirement plan that aligns with your needs and goals.

 What Is a Gold IRA?